BAT Uncovered

 Building an Investigative Tone

-The design balances atmosphere with clarity, using tone to support the story without losing structure, readability, or trust.
+The design balances atmosphere with clarity, using visual tone to support the narrative.

 Website header with text 'Sabotage, Deceit and Duplicity' and highlighted 'British American Tobacco Uncovered' surrounded by images of British five and fifty pound notes.